'I Promessi Sposi', the national tour starts from Salerno

-An extraordinary event, a show that imposes itself with the strength of its ideals and the intensity of its performances, an unmissable stage performance.
-Starting from Salerno, to then touch the cities of Ferrara, Rome, Catania and Palermo, the new and revolutionary version of “I Promessi Sposi”, fruit of the eclectic mind of Michele Guardì.
-Author and RAI producer, Guardì was supported by maestro Pippo Flora for the music, by Sara Baldini for the choreography, and by Graziano Galatone as director, known for having played Febo in Notre Dame de Paris by Riccardo Cocciante.
+An extraordinary event, a show that stands out with the strength of its ideals and the intensity of its performances, an unmissable stage performance.
+Beginning in Salerno, before touring the cities of Ferrara, Rome, Catania, and Palermo, this new and revolutionary version of "The Betrothed" is the brainchild of the eclectic mind of Michele Guardì.
+A RAI author and producer, Guardì was joined by maestro Pippo Flora for the music, Sara Baldini for the choreography, and Graziano Galatone as director, known for playing Febo in Riccardo Cocciante's Notre Dame de Paris.

 A Work of Great Importance